 If the employee will be off work for three (3) or more consecutive days, the employee is required to apply for Family and Medical Leave.
 If the employee anticipates missing six (6) months or more of work, they may want to file a claim for Long Term Disability (LTD) benefits.
-For additional information on Family Medical Leave or Long Term Disability benefits please contact University Human Resources http://louisville.edu/hr/.

-Resident Policies and Procedures Manual Section XXXV
+For additional information on Family Medical Leave or Long-Term Disability benefits please contact University Human Resources http://louisville.edu/hr/.
+Residents and Fellows should refer to the Leave of Absence in policy in the current Resident Policies and Procedures Manual.